 He attended his first scouting combine at age 22 and a year later made his international bobsleigh debut in January 2015 at a North American Cup race.
 He returned to the North American Cup circuit to start the 2015-16 season before making his World Cup debut in January 2016 as a member of Christopher Spring’s four-man crew.
 He competed in a World Cup two-man race for the first time in February 2016 with pilot Nick Poloniato, with his world championship debut coming later in the year in the non-Olympic team event.

-Stones moved to the World Cup circuit fulltime in 2016-17 and earned his first medal, a four-man bronze, in Lake Placid with Spring, Lascelles Brown and Samuel Giguere.
+Stones moved to the World Cup circuit fulltime in 2016-17 and earned his first medal, a four-man bronze, in Lake Placid with Spring, Lascelles Brown and Sam Giguere.
 He was also in Spring’s four-man sled at the 2017 World Championships.
 Primarily racing in the four-man event with both Spring and Poloniato, Stones was part of three top-10 finishes during the 2017-18 World Cup season.
 He made his Olympic debut at PyeongChang 2018 as part of Poloniato’s 12th-place four-man crew.

 Notable International Results

 Olympic Winter Games: 2022 - BRONZE (4-man), 10th (2-man); 2018 - 12th (4-man)